shsagir/play-area-sync/docs/app.md

 ## The App trial

 You can test fortrabbit for free.
 Therefore each Account can have one trial App running.
-The purpose of the trial is testdrive the platform.
+The purpose of the trial is test-drive the platform.
 See if it works as advertised.
 See if fortrabbit is the right hosting solution for you.

 #### Starting a new trial App